farling42/fvtt-import-realmworks/README.md

 Each *Topic* will be converted into a separate Journal Entry, placed in a sub-folder based on the Category of the topic.

-Each *image or embedded file* will be extracted and located in the subdirectory \[data]world/<world-name/realmworksimport
+Each *image or embedded file* will be extracted and located in the subdirectory \[data]world/<world-name/realmworksimport  (this default location can be changed in the module settings).

 Each *Audio* snippet will be extracted and placed into a Playlist named after the topic.

-Each *HL portfolio* will be extracted and Actors created for each character in the portfolio (currently only for PF1 and D&D 5E game systems).
+Each *HL portfolio* will be extracted and Actors created for each character in the portfolio (currently only for PF1, D&D 5E and SWADE game systems).
 All actors for a single topic are placed into a sub-folder named after the folder.

-Any parent topic in the RWoutput file will have a list of children at the end of the page which contains links to the child topics.
+Any parent topic in the RWoutput file will have a list of descendents at the end of the page which contains links to the descendent topics (the maximum depth of the descendents can be configured in the module settings).

 ## Libraries
 This module uses the following libraries from other sources: